-When I was freelancing full time I was regularly pitching for new work and having conversations with people who thought they might want my services but weren’t 100% sure.
+When I was set up as a freelancer full time I was regularly pitching for new work and having conversations with people who thought they might want my services but weren’t 100% sure.
 5 years of wins and fails taught me a huge amount about what it took to secure a client and get them signed on the dotted line.

 More recently I’ve been working client-side and in the past three months have had 13 meetings and pitches with agencies who’re trying to win our business.
 It’s been fascinating sitting on the other side of the table and making the decision on who to go with.

-Some meetings have been painfully awkward (they couldn’t talk confidently about the work they’d done) and some have been a lot of fun (with rapport and passion bouncing between all involved).
+Some meetings have been painfully awkward (they couldn’t talk confidently about the work they’d done or have a well-prepared business proposal) and some have been a lot of fun (with rapport and passion bouncing between all involved).

 What these experiences combined with my own as a freelancer has done is clarify that whilst a good reputation gets you through the door, it can only take you so far, and this is exactly what will wow and win over your prospective clients: